Understanding Global Warming Potentials

 - CO2, by definition, has a GWP of 1 regardless of the time period used, because it is the gas being used as the reference.
 CO2 remains in the climate system for a very long time: CO2 emissions cause increases in atmospheric concentrations of CO2 that will last thousands of years.

-- Methane (CH4) is estimated to have a GWP of 27-30 over 100 years (Learn why EPA's U.S. Inventory of Greenhouse Gas Emissions and Sinks uses a different value.).
+- Methane (CH4) is estimated to have a GWP of 27-30 over 100 years.
 CH4 emitted today lasts about a decade on average, which is much less time than CO2.
 But CH4 also absorbs much more energy than CO2.
 The net effect of the shorter lifetime and higher energy absorption is reflected in the GWP.
 The CH4 GWP also accounts for some indirect effects, such as the fact that CH4 is a precursor to ozone, and ozone is itself a GHG.

 - Chlorofluorocarbons (CFCs), hydrofluorocarbons (HFCs), hydrochlorofluorocarbons (HCFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6) are sometimes called high-GWP gases because, for a given amount of mass, they trap substantially more heat than CO2.
 (The GWPs for these gases can be in the thousands or tens of thousands.)